 HMRC believe that, while it is perfectly okay to sell online, individuals often breach boundaries where they are making what constitutes a ‘business profit’.
-In this case, they may owe tax on profit made through selling on sites like eBay or Depop – and HMRC expect you to disclose such information in your annual Self Assessment return.
+In this case, they may owe tax on profit made through selling on sites like eBay or Depop – and HMRC expects you to disclose such information in your annual Self Assessment return.

 Declaring extra income to HMRC can be frustrating if you aren’t confident where you stand.
 But attempting to operate as an online seller and covering up what could be defined as trade can be potentially devastating for your finances.